Anthropology Graduate Program

 Dr. Arthur Durband: Paleoanthropology of Indonesia, Europe, and Australia, the origins of modern humans, the biology of early Australians, and virtual anthropology.

 Dr. Mari Isa: Human osteology, forensic anthropology, skeletal trauma analysis, bone biomechanics, personal identification.

 Dr. Anna Novotny: Human osteology, bioarchaeology, biogeochemistry, biodistance, mortuary analysis, ritual and worldview, Mesoamerica, ancient Maya, Ohio Hopewell.

 Decisions on the program of study, specific courses, and thesis topics are made through consultation with the graduate advisor and other faculty members as appropriate on the basis of the student's background, interests, and objectives.

 The anthropology curriculum requires 9 hours of core courses in the following three subfields: archaeology, physical anthropology, and ethnology.
-Students are required to take ANTH 5305 (ethnology core), ANTH 5341 (archaeology core), and either ANTH 5311 or 5312 (physical core).
+Students are required to take ANTH 5305 (ethnology core), ANTH 5341 (archaeology core), and ANTH 5312 (physical core).
 Thirty-six total hours of graduate credit are required, including 21 hours of elective courses.
 The elective courses may include a 6-hour minor or courses outside of anthropology.
 Students, in consultation with the graduate advisor, will also elect the thesis or non-thesis option for 6 hours of graduate credit.
 A grade of B or better is required to receive graduate credit for a course.
 Coursework is planned in consultation with the graduate advisor or thesis director soon after admission to the graduate program.

 Applying for the Graduate Program in Anthropology